Own-Data-Privateer/imaparms/README.md

   - go to the beginning;
 - end.

-In other words, [in comparison to other things](#alternatives), `hoardy-mail` is a powerful yet fairly simple (Keep It Stupid Simple, KISS) replacement for a combination of [fetchmail](https://www.fetchmail.info/)/[getmail](https://github.com/getmail6/getmail6) and [IMAPExpire](https://gitlab.com/mikecardwell/IMAPExpire), with some additional features, and written in pure Python.
+In other words, [in comparison to other things](#alternatives), `hoardy-mail` is a powerful yet fairly simple replacement for a combination of [fetchmail](https://www.fetchmail.info/)/[getmail](https://github.com/getmail6/getmail6) and [IMAPExpire](https://gitlab.com/mikecardwell/IMAPExpire), with some additional features, and written in pure Python.

 `hoardy-mail` was previously knows as `imaparms`.